-Once upon a time there lived a beautiful princess named Snow White, she grew up and became ever more beautiful.
-Her stepmother was very jealous, she could not stand that Snow White was more beautiful than her.
+Once upon a time there lived a beautiful princess named Snow White.
+She grew up and became ever more beautiful.
+Her stepmother was very jealous.
+She couldn’t stand that Snow White was more beautiful than her.

-So, one day she ordered a huntsman to take Snow white to the forest and kill her.
-But the huntsman was not that cruel and freed her – “Snow white, find somewhere to hide and don´t get out”.
+One day she ordered a huntsman to take Snow White to the forest and kill her.
+But the huntsman was not that cruel and freed her, saying, “Snow White, find somewhere to hide and stay there”.

-Snow White was really sad hanging around the forest when she found a little house and went inside.
-There was nobody inside, only seven tiny beds in the bedroom and slept on one of them.
-The seven dwarfs arrived home and found Snow White sleeping.
+Snow White was really sad to be wandering around the forest on her own, but she found a little house and went inside.
+There was nobody inside, only seven tiny beds in one bedroom and she was so tired that she lay down on one of them and fell asleep.
+When the seven dwarves came home they found Snow White sleeping.

-The stepmother who was actually a witch found out that Snow White was still alive and was living with the seven dwarfs in the woods.
-She disguised herself as an old woman and went to the woods with a poisoned red apple.
+Her stepmother who was actually a witch, found out that Snow White was still alive and was living with the seven dwarves in the woods.
+She disguised herself as an old woman and went to the woods carrying a poisoned red apple.

-When the seven dwarfs arrived found Snow White lying on the floor.
-They were very upset, only a kiss of a prince would wake her up.
+When the seven dwarves came home that day, they found Snow White lying on the floor in a coma.
+They were very upset, as only the kiss of a prince would wake her up.

-And so, one day, a gorgeous prince found Snow White and kissed her and they lived happily ever after.
+But, one day, a gorgeous prince found Snow White and kissed her and she woke up.
+They fell in love and lived happily ever after.

 Once upon a time in midwinter, when the snowflakes were falling like feathers from heaven, a queen sat sewing at her window, which had a frame of black ebony wood.
 As she sewed she looked up at the snow and pricked her finger with her needle.
 Three drops of blood fell into the snow.
 The red on the white looked so beautiful that she thought to herself, “If only I had a child as white as snow, as red as blood, and as black as the wood in this frame.”